 Calcium and Vitamin D Treatment of Arthritis

-Due to the arthritis, I had a constant ache in my hips.
+Due to arthritis, I had a constant ache in my hips.
 Since then, I take Wobenzym to help with the aches, and it actually has helped tremendously.
 It is a natural, plant based enzyme supplement that works to reduce the inflammation and help support the muscles in that area.
+Wobenzym can get expensive.
+The cheapest place I’ve found for Douglas Labs Wobenzym Plus is at Healthy Plant Canada.
+I recommend buying this product from them.
 A lot of people are on drugs for their arthritis, but I wasn’t willing to go that route.
 Along with the Wobenzym, I’ve upped my Calcium intake (750 mg) and Vitamin D (six capsules a day).
-Doing this has freed me of the pain in my hips caused by the arthritis.
+Doing this has freed me of the pain in my hips caused by arthritis.

 I’ve read several stories like mine where calcium helped as well, which leads me to believe that arthritis is caused by an erosion of the bones.
 While, oftentimes, I believe arthritis is confused with inflammation in the body as the cause, but to me, this is the result of the erosion.
 It’s possible that the weakening of the bone aggravates the condition or makes it more painful.

 Comfrey Treatment of Arthritis